rahulkumar-das/CareerWise/README.md

 # CareerWise
-This project is a website that allows different users to connect with each other.
-Users can post text contents, adds comment on the post, like the post, add other users as connection by sending them a connection request.
-The users have a option to accept or decline the connection request.
-To maintain the privacy a user can view the post content of other user if and only if they both are connected.
-This means any random user cannot view the post content of other user unless they are connected.
-One user can send a text message to other user and hence chatting can be performed.
-The password stored in the database is in hashed format so inorder to reset the password a user has to request for a unique URL that will be sent to the registered email id and will be valid only for 60 minutes.
+A website that allows different users to connect with each other other users by registering on the website.
+It has various features that are described below.

+# Features
+- [x] Token based reset url to reset password
+- [x] Post text content
+- [x] Like post
+- [x] Comment on Post
+- [x] Send message to other users
+- [x] Send a friend request
+- [x] Accept/ Reject friend request
+- [x] Can view other user's post only if added as a connection

 # Tech Frameworks used
 * [Node](https://nodejs.org/en/docs/)